Theosophy: The ancient wisdom religion

-According to Blavatsky's teachings, many of the world's religions have their origins in a universal ancient religion, a "secret doctrine" that was known to Plato and early Hindu sages and which continues to underpin the center of every religion.

-She promoted the idea that ancient societies exhibited a unity of science and religion that humanity has since lost, with their achievements and knowledge being far in excess of what modern scholars believe about them.
-Blavatsky also taught that a secret brotherhood has conserved this ancient wisdom religion throughout the centuries, and that members of this fraternity hold the key to understanding miracles, the afterlife, and psychic phenomena, and that moreover, these adepts themselves have paranormal powers.
+According to Blavatsky's teachings, many of the world's religions have their origins in a universal ancient religion, a "secret doctrine" that was known to Plato and early Hindu sages and which continues to underpin every religion.
+She argued that ancient societies demonstrated a unity of science and religion that humanity has since lost, with their achievements and knowledge far exceeding what modern scholars believe about them.
+Blavatsky also taught that a secret brotherhood had conserved this ancient wisdom religion throughout the centuries and that members of this fraternity hold the key to understanding miracles, the afterlife, and psychic phenomena and that moreover, these adepts themselves have paranormal powers.

 She stated that this ancient religion would be revived and spread throughout humanity in the future, replacing dominant world religions such as Christianity, Islam, Buddhism, and Hinduism.

-Theosophy tended to emphasize the importance of ancient texts over the popular ritual and custom found within various religious traditions.
+Theosophy emphasized the importance of ancient texts over the popular rituals and customs within various religious traditions.
 The Theosophical depiction of Buddhism and Hinduism, however, drew criticism both from practitioners of orthodox Buddhist and Hindu traditions, as well as from Western scholars of these traditions, such as Max Müller, who believed that Theosophists such as Blavatsky were misrepresenting the Asian traditions.

 Theology and cosmology

-Theosophy promotes an emanationist cosmology, promoting the belief that the universe is an outward reflection from the Absolute.
+Theosophy advocates an emanationist cosmology, asserting that the universe is an outward reflection of the Absolute.
 Theosophy presents the idea that the world as humans perceive it is illusory, or maya, an idea that it draws from Asian religions.
 Accordingly, Blavatsky taught that a life limited by the perception of this illusory world was ignorant and deluded.

 According to Blavatsky's teaching, every solar system in the universe is the expression of what is termed a "Logos" or "Solar Deity".
-Ranked below this Solar Deity are seven ministers or planetary spirits, with each of these celestial beings being in control of evolution on a particular planet.
+Below the solar deity are seven planetary spirits or ministers, with each of these celestial beings controlling the evolution on a specific planet.
 In The Secret Doctrine, Blavatsky stated that each planet had a sevenfold constitution, known as the "Planetary Chains"; these consist not only of a physical globe but also of two astral bodies, two mental bodies, and two spiritual bodies, all overlapping in the same space.
-According to Blavatsky, evolution occurs on descending and ascending arcs, from the first spiritual globe on to the first mental globe, then from the first astral globe to the first physical globe, and then on from there.

-She said that there were different levels of evolution, from mineral on to vegetable, animal, human, and then to superhuman or spiritual.
-Different levels of evolution occur in a successive order on each planet; thus when mineral evolution ends on the first planet and it proceeds on to vegetable evolution, then mineral evolution begins on the second planet.

-Theosophy teaches that human evolution is tied in with this planetary and wider cosmic evolution.
+According to Blavatsky, evolution occurs in descending and ascending arcs, from the first spiritual globe to the first mental globe, then from the first astral globe to the first physical globe, and then on from there.
+She said there were different levels of evolution, from mineral to vegetable, animal, human, and then to superhuman or spiritual.
+Different levels of evolution occur in successive order on each planet; thus, when mineral evolution ends on the first planet, and it proceeds on to vegetable evolution, then mineral evolution begins on the second planet.
+Theosophy teaches that human evolution is tied to this planetary and wider cosmic evolution.